xjm/drupal_core_release/README.md

 4. Make sure the script did the right things:
    `git show`
    `git log`
-5. Push your tags and commits manually:
-   `git push --tags origin HEAD`
+5. Push your tags and commits manually using the command the script displays.
+The command includes a `sleep` to avoid a race condition on packaging, so expect it to sit doing nothing for a bit.

 Post generation script: `posts.sh`
 ----------------------------------